Federal Student Loan Changes

 Grad PLUS loans are expected to end for most new borrowers.

-Beginning July 1, 2026, the federal Graduate PLUS Loan program is expected to be eliminated for new borrowers, subject to any limited exceptions or clarifying federal guidance.
+Beginning July 1, 2026, the federal Graduate PLUS Loan program is eliminated for new borrowers, subject to any limited exceptions or clarifying federal guidance.
 For many students, this means federal borrowing may no longer cover the full cost of attendance.

 New federal borrowing limits are expected to apply to new borrowers.